qpfiffer/qpfiffer.com/wiki/mr2.markdown

 - x Remove throttle body
 - X Remove throttle bracket
 - X Remove brake booster hose
-- Remove coolant filler neck
+- X Remove coolant filler neck
 - Disconnect oil cooler lines
 - Disconnect all the wire harness connections to the engine.
 There’s a quite a bit of these.
 Take it easy and it one by one.
 Don’t yank and don’t be aggressive.